MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 ## Assign roles and permissions

+Administrators may use the **Permissions** page to grant user role assignments within Customer Insights.

 1. On the **Permissions** page, select **Add** to open the **Add permissions** pane.

 2. In the **Select** field, find the user or group whose permissions you want to adjust.
 Choose a **Role** to assign to that user or group.